Are you a currently enrolled in the Prairie Horticulture Certificate?

 Examination dates can be found on the Important Dates page.
 If you have questions about your final exam, please contact your class instructor.
 If you need assistance, please contact the PHC Program office.

-All final exams are scheduled by University of Saskatchewan administration during the exam period identified in the academic calendar.
+All final exams are scheduled by University of Saskatchewan administration during the exam period identified in the Important Dates.
 Therefore, you must regard registration in a class as a commitment to accept the final exam date and the policy on deferred examinations at the University of Saskatchewan.
 You are expected to write the final exams for all courses on the regularly scheduled examination dates for the term in which you registered and in accordance with the normal invigilation procedures.

 Access and Equity Services

 If you require accommodations based on a diagnosed learning, medical, physical, or mental health disability; religion; family status, including pregnancy; and/or gender identity, you must register with Access and Equity Services (AES) in order to access AES programs and supports.
-For AES exam accommodations, please ensure that you compete the AES Exam Accommodation form within the applicable deadlines.
+For AES exam accommodations, please ensure that you complete the AES Exam Accommodation form within the applicable deadlines.

 There are set rules and regulations that govern deferred exam requests at the University of Saskatchewan.
 Applicable circumstances include those such as for compassionate, health-related, and other legitimate unforeseen and uncontrollable reasons.
-A written request for a deferred exam must be directed to the PHC Program Office by email or fax within three business days of the missed exam.
+A written request for a deferred exam must be directed to the PHC Program Office by email within three business days of the missed exam.
 Upon receipt of this request, a deferred application form will be provided to you.
 The application form as well as detailed documentary evidence outlining the reason(s) for the request must be returned to the PHC Program Office by deadlines outlined in the academic calendar.
 The applicable deferred examination fees, which are set by University of Saskatchewan policy, will be assessed prior to processing deferral requests.

 If you obtain a failing final grade between 40% and 49%, but you have completed and passed all other coursework, you may apply to write a supplemental exam.
 The application form must be returned to the PHC Program Office no later than the deadlines outlined in the academic calendar.
 The applicable supplemental examination fees, which are set by University of Saskatchewan policy, will be assessed prior to processing supplemental requests.